ASCII-CLUB/.github/profile/README.md

 Welcome to the official GitHub organization for ASCII (Appalachian Society for Computing, Informatics, and Innovation) at Appalachian State University!

 # About Us
-ASCII is a vibrant and inclusive club dedicated to anyone passionate about computer science.
+ASCII is an and inclusive club dedicated to anyone passionate about computer science.
 Whether you're a seasoned coder or just getting started in the world of programming, ASCII is the place for you.
 We aim to provide opportunities for our members to enhance their skills outside the classroom through coding projects, workshops, and various CS-related events.

 # What We Do
 * **Coding Projects:** Participate in collaborative projects that span various areas of computer science.